craigthomas/NeuralNetwork/README.md

 ### Operational

-- Taking pictures with a delay and saving them as JPG files
-- Taking pictures using the IR camera and saving them as JPG files
 - The neural network classifier
 - The ability to train the neural network classifier
 - The neural network predictor